VadymSachenko/TechWriteIt/docs/docusaurus/features/Install-and-configure-vale.md

 ## Install and configure the Vale extension

-When you have `.vale.ini` created and initialized, you need to intsal and configure the Vale extension:
+When you have `.vale.ini` created and initialized, you need to install and configure the Vale extension:

 1. In the **Extensions** menu, find and install **Vale VSCode**.
 2. Right-click the extension and select **Extension Settings**.